N3onKashimo/Portfolio/README.md

 # Idi Ooko - Portfolio & Blog

 A minimalist portfolio and blog built with Astro, TypeScript, and modern CSS.
-Showcasing the work, projects, and growth journey of **Idi Ooko** — a UI/UX Designer, IT Specialist, and DevOps Engineer in progress.
+Showcasing the work, projects, and growth journey of **Idi Ooko** — a UI/UX Designer, IT Consultant, and DevOps Engineer in progress.

 ## ✨ Features